DNA

 3. Predict outcomes from different modes of DNA replication in the Meselson-Stahl experiment

-5. Explain how the properties of DNA polymerase and the structure of DNA causes DNA to be replicated differently for the leading and lagging strands
+5. Explain how the properties of DNA polymerase and the structure of DNA causes DNA to be replicated differently for the leading and lagging strands in bidirectional DNA synthesis

-Part 1: The classic experimental evidence that DNA encodes genetic information.
+Part 1: The classic experimental evidence that DNA encodes genetic information

 Griffith’s experiment showing transformation of live R cells into S cells.
 Image from Wikipedia by Madprime, CC-BY-SA